ecco-laboratory/emonet-pytorch/README.md

 - Converted that python-ONNX model to a PyTorch model instance using onnx2torch v1.5.2 (should work in any version _later_ than this as well)
 - With these now PyTorch-formatted model weights, re-inserted these weights into a slightly more "pythonic" AlexNet architecture (to bring the under-the-hood setup closer to the torchvision native AlexNet architecture)

 So, the model works in PyTorch now!
-However, because of the conversion method, the weights are not in a format compatible with `torchvision.models.alexnet`.
+However, because of the conversion method, the weights are not in an architecture compatible with `torchvision.models.alexnet`.
 Even though EmoNet is an AlexNet model, you have to import it this way, using my code to create a specific PyTorch architecture, not just by importing the weight matrices.

 ## How to use it